All Flashcards

 What is the effect of increasing the time of impact during a collision?

-What is the effect of applying a force over a longer contact time?
+What is the effect of applying a net force on an object for a certain time interval?

-What happens to the total momentum in a closed system during a collision?
+What happens to the total momentum of a closed system during a collision?